-- CONTROLLING: demands all your time and only to know where you are at all times, isolates you from others - DISHONEST: lies about they're with and where they are, denies the plans are abusive, lies about their age or identity - DISRESPECTFU valls you names, belittles you, accuses you of things you didn't be - PRESSURING: pressures you to send sexual images or videos of yourself, asks you forcefully to do sexual acts you are cleady to do, asks you to do sexual acts for others as a favor or to pay a debut
+- CONTROLLING: demands all your time and only isolates you from others - DISHONEST: lies about they re with and where they are, denies the plans are abusive, lies about their age or identity - DISRESPECTFU?
+Salls you names, belittles you, accuses you of things you didn?
+To the property of the prop - PRESSURING: pressures you to send sexual images or videos of yourself, asks you forcefully to do sexual acts you are cheady to do, asks you to do sexual acts for others as a favor or to pay a deby

-Spotting these stags early on in your relationship, or your friend's relationship, could lead to a venting a potential serious rime - His an fraffic inc. Hursen Tafficking is the recruitment of people by makes of force, fraud, or coefficial for the purpose of explosion of he signs of human trafficking can be subtle an informatimes the victim is a local or aware they are involved in purpose.
+Spotting these figgs early on in your relationship, or your friend's relationship, could lead to relationship, a potential serious rime - His an Traff ching Hurran Trafficking is the recruitment of people by means of force, fraud, or coefficial for the purpose of exploration.
+The signs of human trafficking can be subtle an intermediate the victim is a figure aware they are involved in purpose.